John Ilott Charitable Trust

 Information for Applicants

 Applications are open to New Zealand organisations between 1 and 31 October each year.
-Applications received prior to 1 October will be set aside until that time-frame.
+Applications cannot be considered outside this time-frame.
 Unfortunately it is not possible for us to consider late applications therefore it is advisable to send applications early.
-The John Ilott Chartiable Trust was set up with the intention of supporting smaller and individual organisations/groups and therefore in general, applications from Charities that are part of a large national organisation will not be endorsed unless there are exceptional circumstances to warrant further consideration.
+The John Ilott Charitable Trust was set up with the intention of supporting smaller and individual organisations/groups and therefore in general, applications from Charities that are part of a large national organisation will not be endorsed unless there are exceptional circumstances to warrant further consideration.

 The Trust's grants criteria are set out below.
 Projects will only be considered if they fit within these guidelines: